Kurohimeyama Kofun: Overview

-The shape of the tumulus was modified when it was used as a fortification in the Sengoku period, by cutting away the sides tomato the slope steeper.
+The shape of the tumulus was modified when it was used as a fortification in the Sengoku period, by cutting away the sides to make the slope steeper.

 From 1989 the tumulus and its surroundings have been maintained as the Kurohimeyama Tumulus historical plaza, and the pit-type stone burial chamber on the east side of the tumulus and a part of the cylindrical haniwa row in the upper part of the burial mound have been restored.
 Artifacts excavated from the tumulus are displayed at the Sakai Historical Museum.

 The tumulus is about a ten-minute walk from Kawachi-Matsubara Station on the Kintetsu Minami Osaka Line.